Experience 3D Painting in Virtual Reality with these Tools

-For a wholesome art experience in virtual reality there are torrent of tools and software out there for you to try.
+For a wholesome art experience in virtual reality, there are a torrent of tools and software out there for you to try.
 To name a few, mentioned below are some of those tools:

 Paint in 360° with Tilt Brush by Google

 Released in 2015, it is an accurate example of technology and art’s amalgam.
-Created specifically for the HTC Vive, it turns your headset’s controller into a colour palette and brush, while the room or space around you becomes a 3D canvas.
-The tool is also compatible with other headsets such as Oculus, Oculus Quest and Valve etc.
+Created specifically for the HTC Vive, it turns your headset’s controller into a color palette and brush, while the room or space around you becomes a 3D canvas.
+The tool is also compatible with other headsets such as Oculus, Oculus Quest and Valve, etc.

 According to Simon Fenton, the Head of Games at Eclipse Studio and a digital artist with more than 22 years of experience, technologies such as Tilt Brush are bringing about new possibilities in art and making it more innovative.